neapsix/neapsix.github.io/content/posts/2022/20220604_Which_WireGuard_On_FreeBSD.md

 I already had this route because I was setting WireGuard up _while connected to my home network_.
 Adding a route through the tunnel for the 192.168.1.0/24 subnet requires that I not already be on a network with that subnet.

-This configuration would work if I were on a different network (provided that it didn't also use that subnet), so, for now, I removed the home subnet from AllowedIPs.
+This configuration would work if I were on a different network---provided that it didn't also use that subnet---so, for now, I removed the home subnet from AllowedIPs.

 #### `/usr/local/etc/wireguard/wg0.conf`